KevinGutowski/Sketch-Updates/Sketch 54 Beta/What's New- Sketch 54 Beta.md

 let documentGradients = selectedDocument.gradients
 ```

---
+---

 ### Shared styles are now `document` properties and can be mutated

 ##### More Details
-- Two new properties on `document`
+- Two new properties on `document` (try not to get them mixed up as the styles are subtly different!)
 	- `sharedLayerStyles`
 	- `sharedTextStyles`